 - Rollover IRA tax details: A rollover IRA is a traditional IRA and is subject to the same tax, withdrawal, and penalty rules.

 - IRA insight: Consider a rollover IRA if you want to consolidate your retirement savings from previous employers into a single new account.

-Available as a traditional or Roth IRA, self-directed IRAs (sometimes called self-directed brokerage or self-directed investing) allow individuals to select their own investments.
+Available as a traditional or Roth IRA, self-directed IRAs (sometimes called a self-managed IRA, self-directed brokerage or self-directed investing) allow individuals to select their own investments.